Ramaphosa Set to Secure South Africa Presidency in Historic Coalition

-DA leader John Steenhuisen announced the formal signing of the coalition agreement during the opening session of the newly elected parliament.
-As part of the deal, Ramaphosa will continue as president.
-The ANC and DA together hold a majority of lawmakers, ensuring Ramaphosa’s return for a second term.
-In the May 29 polls, the ANC garnered 40 per cent of the vote, while the DA received 21 per cent.
+DA leader John Steenhuisen revealed the coalition agreement during the opening of the newly elected parliament.
+The pact ensures Ramaphosa stays in charge with the backing of a parliamentary majority made up of ANC and DA lawmakers.
+In the recent May 29 elections, the ANC captured 40% of the vote, while the DA secured 21%.

-Ramaphosa’s path to a second term appears smooth if he remains the sole candidate nominated.
-However, if other parties put forth additional candidates, a vote will follow.
-Sihle Zikalala, an ANC governing body member, expressed optimism, stating, “Today marks the beginning of a new era where we put our differences aside and unite for the betterment of all South Africans.”
+Ramaphosa’s path looks smooth if no other candidates emerge for the presidency.
+ANC heavyweight Sihle Zikalala hailed the deal as “the beginning of a new era where we put our differences aside and unite for the betterment of all South Africans.”

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.